lefticus/emptycrate/_posts/2008-04-16-multithreaded_c_part_4_futures_and_other_thread_handlers.md

 - Multithreaded C++ Series
 ---

 We've covered the "[Assembly Language](/import_node/270)", "[C](/import_node/277)" and "[C++](/import_node/282)" of the C++ threading world, and now we are going to try and move beyond that.

 In the "C++" example we showed a object that automatically managed a thread's life time and used the thread to calculate the Fibonacci sequence in the background.
 Using [templates](/taxonomy/term/32) we should be able to make a generic version of the Fibonacci calculator thread.
 We will not go into all of the implementation details here, but will instead focus on the possibilities.

 Future
 A future is a method of letting a value calculate in the background and doing a block-wait for it when you want the value.

-    future Fib1 = boost::bind(&calculatefib, 1);
+    future<int> Fib1 = boost::bind(&calculatefib, 1);
-    future Fib2 = boost::bind(&calculatefib, 2);
+    future<int> Fib2 = boost::bind(&calculatefib, 2);
-    future Fib3 = boost::bind(&calculatefib, 3);
+    future<int> Fib3 = boost::bind(&calculatefib, 3);

 Three threads were created in the above example and each began calculating its respective Fibonacci value.
 If the user were to try and access a future value the application would either return the value immediately if it were already available or block until it became available.